It is the same five questions every week.

 Measure deflection after two weeks.
 Track FAQ views against HR pings for those same topics.
 Add two more FAQs based on zero-result searches and recent Slack threads.
 Repeat monthly.

 The goal isn’t a comprehensive encyclopedia.
 The goal is employees finding answers faster than asking HR.
-When your chart shows FAQ views climbing while HR tickets drop, you’ve built something that scales.
-When managers start linking FAQs instead of re-explaining policies, you’ve changed the culture.
+When the chart shows FAQ views climbing while HR tickets drop, you’ve built something that scales.
+When managers start linking FAQs instead of re-explaining policies, the culture has changed.

 Frequently asked questions